 High Cost of Reactionary Processes

 For manufacturers who cut costs in procurement, rely on now-vulnerable suppliers and don’t have an emergency plan in place, it’s hard to gain control of the high cost of reactionary spending amid disruption.
-In fact, NAM is already reporting that manufacturers are seeing additional costs associated with late parts and deliveries.
+In fact, manufacturers saw additional costs associated with late parts and deliveries throughout 2020.

-If your parts are late, will you pay for expedited shipping to move it forward?
-If one of your essential suppliers stops producing, how much more will you pay to source materials elsewhere?
+Did you pay for expedited shipping to move a late part forward in 2020?
+Did one of your essential suppliers stop producing, forcing you to pay extra to source materials elsewhere?